-Ms. Thornton, age 58, served as Lead Independent Director of the Board from October 2011 through May 2013.
+Ms. Thornton, age 59, served as Lead Independent Director of the Board from October 2011 through May 2013.
 Ms. Thornton has been Vice President and General Counsel of WGL Holdings, Inc. (WGL) and Washington Gas Light Company, a wholly-owned subsidiary of WGL, since January 2012, having joined WGL as Counsel to the Chairman in November 2011.
 WGL, a public retail gas and electric marketing firm and a design-build energy company, operates a regulated natural gas utility serving more than one million customers throughout metropolitan Washington, D.C., Virginia, Maryland and Pennsylvania.
 Prior to joining the Company, Ms. Thornton served as a partner with the law firm of Dickstein Shapiro LLP in Washington D.C. from 2004 until 2011 and as a partner with the law firm of Patton Boggs, LLP from 2000 to 2004.
 Beginning with the Presidential Transition of 1992 and until 2000, Ms. Thornton worked with U.S. Secretary of Education Richard W. Riley, first as Deputy Chief of Staff and Counselor, and then as Chief of Staff at the U.S. Department of Education.
 Ms. Thornton was also in charge of Continuity of Operations of Government for the Department of Education.
 Ms. Thornton holds a Bachelor of Arts degree from the University of Pennsylvania and a law degree from Georgetown University Law Center.
+In 2016, Ms. Thornton received her LLM in National Security Law at Georgetown University Law Center.